 Professors Tina Saebi, Norwegian School of Economics, Nicolai Foss of the Copenhagen Business School and Stefan Linder of ESSEC Business School take us on a quest to find the missing pieces that will aid and redirect the course of research on social enterprise.

-By CoBS Editor Guragam Singh.
+Social Enterprise: 21st century jigsaw by CoBS Editor Guragam Singh.
 Related research: Social Entrepreneurship Research: Past Achievements and Future Promises, Journal of Management Vol. 45 No. 1, January 2019 70–95.

 If one were to say that social enterprise is a new phenomenon, it would only be partly correct, for in 1953 the American economist Howard R. Bowen penned an entire book titled ‘The Social Responsibilities of the Businessman’ on the subject.
 Yet, the notion of social entrepreneurship as a powerful business agent that can catalyse significant transformation, has only been around for a little more than a decade.
 Especially in academia, the rapid growth of social entrepreneurship research, the emerging nature of the literature, and the fact that social entrepreneurship builds on different disciplines and fields (e.g., entrepreneurship, sociology, economics, ethics) have led to a rather fragmented literature without dominant frameworks.